Robert Robinson Taylor: Personal life

 In 1898, he married Beatrice Rochon Taylor.
 They had four children, one of whom, Robert Rochon Taylor, became a noted housing advocate in Chicago.
 Beatrice's younger sister was teacher and pharmacist Etnah Rochon Boutte.
 After Beatrice died in 1906, Robert remarried in 1912 to Nellie Chestnutt; they had one child.

-Death
+Death and legacy

 He died on December 13, 1942, while attending services in the Tuskegee Chapel, the building that he considered his most outstanding achievement as an architect.
 He was buried at the Pine Forest Cemetery in Wilmington, North Carolina.

-Legacy
+His great-granddaughter, Valerie Jarrett, was a senior advisor to former president Barack Obama.

 The Taylor School of Architecture and Construction Science at Tuskegee University is named for Taylor.
 The housing project in Chicago, Robert Taylor Homes, was named after his son, Robert Rochon Taylor, a civic leader and former Chairman of the Chicago Housing Authority.

 The US Postal Service has a postage stamp with his likeness.

-His great-granddaughter, Valerie Jarrett, was a senior advisor to Former President Barack Obama.